morinted/schedule-generator/README.md

 7. After selecting your courses, you may choose to omit certain sections or activities (like DGDs) based on their location, professor, or if they're full.
 To do this, double-click your course or click the course and select "Edit".
 You can use the check-boxes in the pop-up window to change your selection.

 8. Select a sort order: Earliest start, shortest days, least days per week, whatever.
 You choose what matters most to you.
 By default, all other sort orders have a secondary sort of least days per week.
-Meaning that if two schedules have the same average starting time, the one with the least days will be favored.
+Meaning that if two schedules have the same average starting time, the one with the least days will be favoured.

 9. Click generate!
 You will receive the schedules on the calendar, which you can browse through.

-10. You can view the text-formatted schedule (for easy entry into Rabaska) or export an .ICS file (for import into Google Calendar)
+10. You can view the text-formatted schedule (for easy entry into uOCampus) or export an .ICS file (for import into Google Calendar)

 ### Google Calendar Import